 Historic Tax Credits

-The National Trust, in collaboration with the Historic Tax Credit Coalition, has launched in a multi-year national initiative to defend, preserve, and enhance the federal historic tax credit.
-The centerpiece of this campaign is the Creating American Prosperity through Preservation (CAPP) Act, which would not only preserve this important credit, but also increase its ability to revitalize smaller Main Street projects and catalyze energy-efficient projects.
+The National Trust, in collaboration with the Historic Tax Credit Coalition, has launched in a multi-year initiative to preserve and enhance the federal historic tax credit.
+The centerpiece of this campaign is the Creating American Prosperity through Preservation (CAPP) Act, bipartisan legislation that would increase the HTC's ability to revitalize smaller Main Street projects and enable energy-efficient projects.

-- Add your organization's name to our letter urging Chairman Dave Camp and Ranking Member Sandor Levin to support the historic tax credit.
+- Add your organization's name to our letter urging Chairman Dave Camp and Ranking Member Sandor Levin to retain the historic tax credit.

 - Share our video on the historic tax credit as a catalyst for change.

 - Write an op-ed or a letter to the editor to your hometown paper in support of the HTC

 Fast Facts about the Historic Tax Credit

 Over the life of the program, the historic rehabilitation tax credit (HTC) has:

 - created more than 2.4 million good paying, local jobs;